Gender and SSR Research

 Research on gender-based violence

 In 2005, DCAF published Women in an Insecure World: Violence Against Women — Facts, Figures and Analysis.
 This book is an extensive review of the problem and a collection of good practices to prevent and respond to violence against women.
-The book was published in English, French and Arabic and was the basis for a 2007 documentary and DVD Resource Package co-produced with Amnesty International in German, French and English.
+The book was the basis for a 2007 documentary and DVD Resource Package co-produced with Amnesty International.

 Research for external and internal publications